openingscience/book/_posts/2013-08-17-open_innovation_and_crowdsourcing_in_science.md

 contributing not only scientific knowledge but also other ideas towards the solution-finding process.
-Besides explaining forms and platforms for crowdsourcing in the sciences we also point out inherent risks and provide a future outlook for this aspect of (scientific) collaboration.
+Besides explaining forms and platforms for crowdsourcing in the sciences we also point out inherent risks and provide a future outlook for this aspect of (scientific) collaboration."
+---

 ##What is Open Innovation and What is Crowdsourcing?